SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-18-million-us-dead.md

 excuse of being continually in a state of near complete meltdown.
 The North Koreans, on the other hand, have _refused_ donations of vaccines because they're continually in a state of near complete authoritarian insanity.
-US conservative politics, with its fact-free idolatry of Trump and eerily similar authoritarianism, is beginning to resemble North Korean fact-free idolatry of Kim.
+US conservative politics, with its fact-free idolatry of Trump and his eerily similar authoritarianism, is beginning to resemble North Korean fact-free idolatry of Kim.